akka/akka/akka-docs/src/main/paradox/typed/persistence-durable-state.md

 * `thenReply` send a reply message to the given `ActorRef`

-In the example below, we use a different constructor of `DurableStateBehavior.withEnforcedReplies`, which creates a `Behavior` for a persistent actor that ensures that replies to commands are not forgotten.
-Hence it will be a compilation error if the returned effect isn't a `ReplyEffect`.
+In the example below, we use a different constructor of `DurableStateBehavior.withEnforcedReplies`, which creates a `Behavior` for a persistent actor that ensures that every command sends a reply back.
+Hence it will be a compilation error if the returned effect from a `CommandHandler` isn't a `ReplyEffect`.

 Instead of `Increment` we will have a new command `IncrementWithConfirmation` that, along with persistence will also send an acknowledgement as a reply to the `ActorRef` passed in the command.